 Throw An Axe

-A newer attraction in the Smokies, Pigeon Forge Axe House has introduced a sport to the area that has been rapidly growing in popularity worldwide.
+A newer type of attraction in the Smokies, axe throwing has introduced a sport to the area that has been rapidly growing in popularity worldwide.
 Step out of your comfort zone and try to hit the target and score the most points.
-If you've never done it before, don't sweat it; fully trained axe throwers will be there to assist.Axe House
+If you've never done it before, don't sweat it; fully trained axe throwers will be there to assist.Axe Throwing

 Norris Lake is a beautiful body of water located north of Knoxville, Tennessee.
 With more than 800 miles of shoreline, there's plenty to do both on and off the water.
 Rent a boat and pull a wakeboard behind you for some exciting water sports fun.
 Do some research on hydrobiking!
 There are also plenty of places to go swimming, fishing or camping.
 Grab dinner at one of the local marinas after a day of fun in the sun.
 It's a great family destination with activies for all ages.